gnustep/plugins-sessions-windowmaker/README.md

 - gnome themes like GnomeRikIcons-master and whiteSur-gtk-theme are to be put in /usr/share/icons or in ~/local/share/icons.
 WhiteSur-gtk-theme must be build and installed using the scripts provided in its github repo.

 - myDF-Arc-OSX goes in /usr/share/themes or in ~/share/themes.
-WhiteSur-Icon-Theme can be configured and installed using the scripts provided in its github repo. v ufk vfv gf - you can use Gnome-tweak-tool (if using gnome-settings-daemon) or Mate preferences (if using mate-settings-daemon) to use GnomeRikIcons-master and myDF-Arc-OSX in gtk-apps.
+WhiteSur-Icon-Theme can be configured and installed using the scripts provided in its github repo.
+- you can use Gnome-tweak-tool (if using gnome-settings-daemon) or Mate preferences (if using mate-settings-daemon) to use GnomeRikIcons-master and myDF-Arc-OSX in gtk-apps.
 I prefer to use mate-settings-daemon since gnome-settings-daemon let the pointer disappear if it handles it and you need to adjust this particular settings in the dconf databse.

 - rik.theme for GNUstep can be found at https://github.com/AlessandroSangiuliano/rik.theme and shall be installed in ~/GNUstep/Library/Themes or in your system GNUstep/Library/Themes folder.
 You can set it up for all gnustep's apps by typing this in a terminal : 'defaults write NSGlobalDomain GSTheme Rik'.
 ![newscreen](https://user-images.githubusercontent.com/12986802/138477523-859a58d3-03ac-4a54-84fa-a644ef8ad1c2.png)